balticapprenticeships/AzureTraining/AZ-900_Lab_Resources/Lab 3 Network Security Group.md

   --destination-port-ranges 80 `
   --access Allow
 ```
-- For learning purposes, here you set the priority to 100.
-In this case, the priority doesn't matter.
-You would need to consider the priority if you had overlapping port ranges.

-### Step 2 - To verify the configuration, run az network nsg rule list to see the updated list of rules:
+Step 2 - To verify that the rule has been successfully created by running the az network nsg rule list command outputting to a formatted table:
 ```
 az network nsg rule list `
   --resource-group [your resource group name] `